 Equality Impact Assessment

 We use Equality Impact Assessment (EQIA) to assess whether our policies and strategies meet the needs of our staff, students and wider community.
 We have staff trained in every School and Directorate to undertake EQIAs, while the Equality, Diversity and Inclusion Office provide ongoing support and guidance.
-For more information on EQIAs contact the Equality and Diversity Officer at 01382 384103.
+For more information on EQIAs contact the Equality, Diversity and Inclusion Officer at 01382 384103.

 Equality and Diversity Training is mandatory for our staff.
 We have a range of five different online modules.
-In addition the Equality, Diversity and Inclusion Office provides face to face training on general diversity awareness and the protected characteristics, unconscious bias and disability and reasonable adjustments.
+In addition, the Equality, Diversity and Inclusion Office provides face to face training on general diversity awareness and the protected characteristics, unconscious bias, disability and reasonable adjustments and Equality Impact Assessment.

-For more information about our training, pease contact Ciara Morgan at email@example.com.
+For more information about our training, please contact Ciara Morgan at firstname.lastname@example.org.